ubuntupunk/gpg-prompt/gpg.md

 *    `--import-filter {name=expr}`
 *    `--export-filter {name=expr}`
-       These  options  define  an import/export filter which are applied to the imported/exported  keyblock  right before  it  will be stored/written.  name defines the type of filter to use, expr the expression to  evalu‐ ate.
+       These  options  define  an import/export filter which are applied to the imported/exported  keyblock right before  it  will be stored/written.  name defines the type of filter to use, expr the expression to  evaluate.
 The option can be used several times which then appends more expression to the same name.

        The available filter types are:

        `keep-uid`
-       This filter will keep a user id packet and its dependent packets  in the keyblock if the ex‐ pression evaluates to true.
+       This filter will keep a user id packet and its dependent packets  in the keyblock if the expression evaluates to true.

        `drop-subkey`
        This filter drops the selected subkeys.
-Cur‐ rently only implemented for --export-filter.
+Currently only implemented for --export-filter.

        `drop-sig`
        This  filter drops the selected key signatures on user ids.
-Self-signatures are not  consid‐ ered.
-Currently only  implemented for --im‐
+Self-signatures are not  considered.
+Currently only  implemented for --im‐ port-filter.
-       port-filter.

-       For the syntax of the expression see the chapter "FILTER EX‐ PRESSIONS".
+       For the syntax of the expression see the chapter "FILTER EXPRESSIONS".
 The  property names for the expressions depend on the actual filter type and are indicated in the following table.

        The available properties are:

        `uid `   A string with the user id.  (keep-uid)

        `mbox`   The  addr-spec  part of a user id with mailbox or the empty string.  (keep-uid)

        `key_algo`
        A number with the public key  algorithm  of  a key or subkey packet.  (drop-subkey)

        `key_created`
        `key_created_d`
        The  first  is  the  timestamp a public key or subkey packet was created.
 The second is the same   but   given  as  an  ISO  string,  e.g.
-       "2016-08-17". (drop-subkey)
+       "`2016-08-17". (drop-subkey)`

        `fpr`    The hexified fingerprint of the current subkey or primary key.  (drop-subkey)

        `primary`
        Boolean  indicating whether the user id is the primary one.  (keep-uid)

        `expired`
-       Boolean indicating whether a  user  id  (keep- uid),  a  key  (drop-subkey),  or a signature (drop-sig) expired.
+       Boolean indicating whether a  user  id  (`keep-uid`),  a  key  (`drop-subkey`),  or a signature (`drop-sig`) expired.

        `revoked`
-       Boolean indicating whether a  user  id  (keep- uid) or a key (drop-subkey) has been revoked.
+       Boolean indicating whether a  user  id  (`keep-uid`) or a key (`drop-subkey`) has been revoked.

        `disabled`
        Boolean  indicating  whether  a primary key is disabled. (not used)

        `secret`
         Boolean indicating whether a key or subkey is a secret one.  (drop-subkey)

-       `usage`  A string indicating  the usage flags for the subkey, from the sequence ``ecsa?''.
-For ex‐ ample,  a subkey capable of just signing and authentication would be  an  exact  match for ``sa''. (drop-subkey)
+       `usage`  A string indicating  the usage flags for the subkey, from the sequence `ecsa?`.
+For example,  a subkey capable of just signing and authentication would be  an  exact  match for `sa`. (`drop-subkey`)

        `sig_created`
        `sig_created_d`
        The  first is the timestamp a signature packet was created.
-The second is the same but given as  an  ISO  date string,  e.g. "2016-08-17".
+The second is the same but given as  an  ISO  date string,  e.g. "`2016-08-17`". (`drop-sig`)
-       (drop-sig)

        `sig_algo`
-       A number with the public key  algorithm  of  a signature packet. (drop-sig)
+       A number with the public key  algorithm  of  a  signature packet. (`drop-sig`)

        `sig_digest_algo`
-       A number with the digest algorithm of a signa‐ ture packet. (drop-sig)
+       A number with the digest algorithm of a signature packet. (`drop-sig)`

        `--export-options parameters`
        This is a space or comma delimited string that  gives options for exporting keys.
 Options can be prepended  with a `no-' to give the opposite meaning.
-The op‐ tions are:
+The options are:

        `export-local-sigs`
-       Allow  exporting key signatures marked as "lo‐ cal".
+       Allow  exporting key signatures marked as "local".
 This is not generally  useful  unless  a shared keyring scheme is being used.
 Defaults to no.

        `export-attributes`
        Include attribute user IDs (photo IDs)  while exporting.
-Not including attribute user IDs is useful to export keys that  are  going  to  be used  by  an OpenPGP program that does not ac‐ cept attribute user IDs.
+Not including attribute user IDs is useful to export keys that  are  going  to  be used  by  an OpenPGP program that does not accept attribute user IDs.
 Defaults to yes.

        `export-sensitive-revkeys`
-       Include designated  revoker  information  that
-       was marked as "sensitive".
+       Include designated  revoker  information  that was marked as "sensitive".
 Defaults to no.

        `backup`
        `export-backup`
        Export for use as a backup.
 The exported data includes all data which is needed to  restore the key or keys later with GnuPG.
 The format is basically the OpenPGP format  but  enhanced with  GnuPG  specific data.
-All other contra‐ dicting options are overridden.
+All other contradicting options are overridden.

        `export-clean`
        Compact (remove all signatures from) user IDs on  the key being exported if the user IDs are not usable.
 Also, do not export any signatures that  are not usable.
 This includes signatures that were issued by keys that are not  present on  the  keyring.
-This  option is the same as running the --edit-key command "clean"  before
-       export  except  that the local copy of the key is not modified.
+This  option is the same as running the `--edit-key` command "clean"  before export  except  that the local copy of the key is not modified.
 Defaults to no.

        `export-minimal`
        Export the smallest key possible.
-This removes all  signatures  except  the most recent self- signature on each user ID.
-This option is the same  as running the --edit-key command "mini‐ mize" before export except that the local copy of the key is not modified.
+This removes all  signatures  except  the most recent self-signature on each user ID.
+This option is the same  as running the --edit-key command "minimize" before export except that the local copy of the key is not modified.
 Defaults to no.

        `export-pka`
        Instead  of outputting the key material output PKA records suitable  to  put  into  DNS  zone files.
 An ORIGIN line is printed before each record to allow diverting the records  to the corresponding zone file.

        `export-dane`
        Instead  of outputting the key material output OpenPGP DANE records suitable to put into DNS  zone  files.
 An ORIGIN line is printed before each record to allow diverting the records  to  the corresponding zone file.

        `--with-colons`
        Print key listings delimited by colons.
-Note that the output will be encoded in  UTF-8 regardless  of any --display-charset setting.
+Note that the output will be encoded in  UTF-8 regardless  of any `--display-charset` setting.
 This format is useful when GnuPG is called from scripts and other programs as it is easily machine parsed.
-The details of this format are documented in the file  ‘doc/DETAILS’,  which  is included in the GnuPG source distribution.
+The details of this format are documented in the file  ‘`doc/DETAILS`’,  which  is included in the GnuPG source distribution.

        `--fixed-list-mode`
-       Do  not  merge  primary  user  ID  and primary key in --with-colon listing mode and print all timestamps as seconds  since  1970-01-01.
-Since GnuPG 2.0.10, this mode is always used and thus this option is obsolete;
-       it does not harm to use it though.
+       Do  not  merge  primary  user  ID  and primary key in `--with-colon` listing mode and print all timestamps as seconds  since  1970-01-01.
+Since GnuPG 2.0.10, this mode is always used and thus this option is obsolete; it does not harm to use it though.

        `--legacy-list-mode`
        Revert  to  the  pre-2.1 public key list mode.
 This only affects the human readable output  and  not the  machine  interface  (i.e.  --with-colons).
-Note that
-       the legacy format does not convey  suitable  informa‐ tion for elliptic curves.
+Note that the legacy format does not convey  suitable  information for elliptic curves.

        `--with-fingerprint`
        Same  as the  command --fingerprint but changes only the format of the output and  may  be  used  together with another command.

        `--with-subkey-fingerprint`
        If a fingerprint is printed for the primary key, this option forces printing of  the  fingerprint  for all subkeys.
-This  could  also be achieved by using the --with-fingerprint twice but  by using  this  option along  with keyid-format "none" a compact fingerprint is printed.
+This  could  also be achieved by using the `--with-fingerprint` twice but  by using  this  option along  with keyid-format "none" a compact fingerprint is printed.

        `--with-icao-spelling`
-       Print the ICAO spelling of the fingerprint  in  addi‐ tion to the hex digits.
+       Print the ICAO spelling of the fingerprint  in  addition to the hex digits.

        `--with-keygrip`
        Include  the keygrip in the key listings.
-In --with- colons mode this is  implicitly enable for  secret keys.
+In `--with-colons` mode this is  implicitly enable for  secret keys.

        `--with-key-origin`
        Include  the  locally  held information on the origin and last update of  a  key  in  a  key  listing.
-In --with-colons mode this is always printed.
+In `--with-colons` mode this is always printed.
 This data is currently experimental and shall not be considered part of the stable API.

        `--with-wkd-hash`
        Print  a Web Key Directory identifier along with each user ID in key listings.
 This  is  an  experimental feature and semantics may change.

        `--with-secret`
        Include  info  about  the presence of a secret key in public key listings done with --with-colons.

    ## OpenPGP protocol specific options

        `-t, --textmode`
        `--no-textmode`
        Treat input files as  text  and  store  them  in the OpenPGP canonical text form with standard "CRLF" line endings.
 This also sets the necessary flags to inform the  recipient  that  the encrypted or signed data is text and may need its line endings converted back  to whatever the local system uses.
-This option is useful when communicating between two  platforms  that  have different  line ending conventions (UNIX-like to Mac, Mac to Windows, etc). --no-textmode disables this op‐ tion, and is the default.
+This option is useful when communicating between two  platforms  that  have different  line ending conventions (UNIX-like to Mac, Mac to Windows, etc). --no-textmode disables this option, and is the default.

        `--force-v3-sigs`
        `--no-force-v3-sigs`